-We have acted as counsel to Atlantic Technology Ventures, Inc., a Delaware corporation (the "Company"), in connection with the preparation and filing of a Registration Statement on Form S-3 (the "Registration Statement") with the Securities and Exchange Commission (the "Commission"), with respect to the registration for resale under the Securities Act of 1933, as amended (the "Act"), of 200,000 shares of the Company's common stock, par value \$.001 per share, issued by the Company to the selling shareholders named in the Registration Statement (the "Shares") and 200,000 shares of the Company's common stock issuable by the Company to the selling shareholders named in the Registration Statement upon exercise of certain warrants (the "Warrant Shares").
+We have acted as counsel to Atlantic Technology Ventures, Inc., a Delaware corporation (the "Company"), in connection with the preparation and filing of a Registration Statement on Form S-3 (the "Registration Statement") with the Securities and Exchange Commission (the "Commission") with respect to the registration for resale under the Securities Act of 1933, as amended (the "Act"), of (1) 1,379,312 shares of the Company's common stock (the "Conversion Shares") issuable by the Company to the selling stockholders named in the Registration Statement upon conversion of shares of the Series B preferred stock, par value \$.001 per share, of the Company issued to the selling stockholders (the "Series B Preferred Shares") and (2) 270,000 shares of the Company's common stock issuable by the Company to the selling stockholders upon the exercise of the Warrants issued to the selling stockholders (the "Warrant Shares"; together with the Conversion Shares, the "Securities").

-In connection with the registration of the Shares and the Warrant Shares, we have reviewed such documents and records as we have deemed necessary to enable us to express an opinion on the matters covered hereby.
-In rendering this opinion, we have (a) assumed (i) the genuineness of all signatures on all documents examined by us, (ii) the authenticity of all documents submitted to us as originals, and (iii) the conformity to original documents of all documents submitted to us as photostatic or conformed copies and the authenticity of the originals of such copies; and (b) relied (i) on certificates of public officials and (ii) as to matters of fact, statements and certificates of officers and representatives of the Company.
+In connection with the registration of the Securities, we have reviewed such documents and records as we have deemed necessary to enable us to express an opinion on the matters covered hereby.
+In rendering this opinion, we have (a) assumed (i) the genuineness of all signatures on all documents examined by us, (ii) the authenticity of all documents submitted to us as originals, and (iii) the conformity to original documents of all documents submitted to us as photostatic or conformed copies and the authenticity of the originals of such copies; and (b) relied (i) on certificates of public officials and (ii) as to matters of fact, on statements and certificates of officers and representatives of the Company.

-Based upon the foregoing, we are of the opinion that the Shares have been validly issued, fully paid and non-assessable, and that the Warrant Shares will, upon issuance, be validly issued, fully paid and non-assessable.
+Based upon the foregoing, we are of the opinion that: (1) upon conversion of the Series B Preferred Shares in accordance with the Certificate of Designations of the Series B preferred stock, the Conversion Shares will be validly issued, fully paid and non-assessable, and (2) upon issuance of the Warrant Shares in accordance with the terms of the stock purchase warrants pursuant to which the Warrant Shares are issuable, the Warrant Shares will be validly issued, fully paid and non-assessable.